cixonline/ameol/README.md

 supported version.

 Only the main Ameol executable and support DLLs are issued.
-At this point we are not releasing the source code for the installer or addons.
+At this point we are not releasing the source code for the installer.
 You will need a full Ameol installation for the remaining data files.

 To Build